 We are big fans of rentalcars.com.
 Mainly as they tend to be the cheapest but also the FREE cancellation really helps with trip flexibility.
 They also have good fuel and insurance policies included.

-If you rent a car, something that we found surprising while travelling about Miami is that you make frequent drives across drawbridges that allow sailing vessels to pass through the causeways and even through downtown.
+If you rent a car, something that we found surprising while traveling about Miami is that you make frequent drives across drawbridges that allow sailing vessels to pass through the causeways and even through downtown.
 Some of the bridges open every 30 minutes to allow passage through the canals and bays that outline the city.
 Be prepared for delays, but we never waited longer than 10 minutes.

 Parking in Miami

 The BIG Downside to Renting a Car in Miami Is Parking.
-While there is plenty, it’s not Cheap.
+While there is plenty, it’s not cheap.
 Especially in South Beach.
 With a high number of hotels and restaurants there is little space left for parking and what there is, comes at a premium.

-Parking rates vary depending on the neighbourhood where you park your car and how long you plan to stay there.
+Parking rates vary depending on the neighborhood where you park your car and how long you plan to stay there.
 For example, South Beach charges around $4 an hour, while on other beaches to the north, the fee runs about $1 an hour.
 In other words, expect to pay $1-$4 per hour, with some parking garages charging a flat fee of $15-30 a day.
 With most parking options, whether in a lot or on the street, you can pay through a phone app, while a few lots only accept cash.
 Parking tickets start at $18 for an expired meter, so make sure that you do not lose track of time.

-The City of Miami Beach manages parking in South Beach and its surrounding neighbourhoods, and with 10,000 parking meters, 66 parking lots, and 10 parking garages, you will always find a spot.
-However, be careful in the neighbourhoods because many of the surrounding streets only allow residential parking, so a resident permit is required.
+The City of Miami Beach manages parking in South Beach and its surrounding neighborhoods, and with 10,000 parking meters, 66 parking lots, and 10 parking garages, you will always find a spot.
+However, be careful in the neighborhoods because many of the surrounding streets only allow residential parking, so a resident permit is required.
 When you visit Miami use parkme.com, which shows a list of available parking spots in the city, as well as the cost of the spot.

 Finally, valet parking is available at many restaurants and other attractions, but the fee is $10-$20, plus a tip for the valet.
 Depending on how long you plan to stay, this could provide an option to finding a parking spot and keeping track of your time.
 Most Hotels will offer Valet Parking too, But expect to pay $60 and upwards!

 Overnight Parking can be found a lot cheaper in the Public Parking lots ($20 a day) But the issue here is you pay as you leave.
 Meaning you cannot come and go as you please without paying multiple times.
-So this is only cost effective if you are leaving the car there…Which kind of negates the purpose of having a car?
+So this is only cost-effective if you are leaving the car there…Which kind of negates the purpose of having a car?

 Taxi’s in Miami

 If you do not plan to get outside of the area where you are staying in Miami, taking the occasional taxi is a decent option.
 From the airport, taxis line up outside of Miami International Airport’s arrivals terminal in front of a dispatcher’s desk.
 Most cabs use a meter to calculate your fee, and some charge a flat rate for travel to popular destinations.
 For example, a typical flat fee from the airport to downtown Miami is $25, and to South Beach, you should pay around $35.
-Tipping the driver is standard, and should be around 15% if you are travelling light, but be considerate if you have many people in your party and numerous bags to tow.
+Tipping the driver is standard, and should be around 15% if you are traveling light, but be considerate if you have many people in your party and numerous bags to tow.
 Metered rides start at about $2.50 for the first one-sixth of a mile and $2.40 for each additional mile, as well as $1 per person surcharge.
 Yellow Cab and Central Cab are your best options for standard rates.

 Uber and Lyft in Miami